dewhurstwill/blog/_posts/2021-03-06-CKA-my-experiance.md

 ## Before your exam

-Before the exam read ensure you read the official Handbook, Important Tips and FAQ
+Before the exam ensure you read the official Handbook, Important Tips and FAQ which can be found [here](https://www.cncf.io/certification/cka/)

-If the course you purchase has mock exams, ensure you are passing them with at least 80%
+If the course you purchase includes mock exams, ensure you are passing them with at least 85%

 Practice navigating the official documentation, making a mental note of key things you can search for.
-As an example when you use the site search for persistent volume you can use CTRL + f to find the definition for a persistent volume claim by searching for `Kind: PersistentVolumeClaim`
+Example: When you use the site search for persistent volume you can use CTRL + f to find the definition for a persistent volume claim by searching for `Kind: PersistentVolumeClaim`

 ## During your exam